 Baja is located in the same international time zone as the US Mountain Time.
 (UTC/GMT -7 hours)

 Health and Medical Information

 Although we do not require any immunizations to participate, it is important that you be up-to-date on several standard immunizations and that you check with your physician prior to departure.
 The CDC also is a good resource for recommendations pertaining to international travel immunizations.

 For Women Only

 Even if you aren’t anticipating your menstrual period, come prepared for it.
 You can use sandwich-sized Ziploc baggies during the day to store feminine products while you are on the river or hiking, and you can then discretely dispose of the baggies when you reach camp.
 When possible, we recommend o.b.® tampons, which are 1/3 the size of regular tampons, tuck discreetly into pockets and have less paper wrapping.
 If you use pads, be sure to bring extras.
 Many women suggest bringing a small supply of baby wipes.
 We provide some feminine products on most trips for emergencies.

 You may want to check one week prior to your trip for an up-to-date weather forecast.
 We recommend the following website: www.wunderground.com for weather in Baja.

 Spring and fall are the most ideal times for enjoying the Sea of Cortez.
 The strong northerly winds blow longest and strongest from late November through early March so spring and fall trips are characterized by calmer, warmer days.

-Fall trips (October & November) offer warm and clear waters for great snorkeling and little chance of strong winds.
-An added attraction is the opportunity to observe the Baja desert in bloom following the rainy season.
+Fall trips (Oct & Nov) offer warm and clear waters for great snorkeling and little chance of strong winds.
+An added attraction is the opportunity to observe the Baja desert in bloom following the rainy season in August and September.